Paedos, creeps and weirdos

 People who abuse try to control young people by flattering them and giving lots of attention.
 If young people don’t do what they want - they take that away or suddenly become very nasty.
 You don't have to do anything you’re not comfortable with.

-Some abusers pretend to be a boy or a girl around your age and claim their webcam is broken so you can’t see them.
-Never webcam with a stranger with a broken webcam.
-Remember – it’s easy to record and fake a webcam feed.
-Just because you think you’ve seen someone on webcam doesn’t mean it’s really them!
+Some abusers pretend to be a boy or a girl around your age and claim their camera is broken so you can’t see them.

 Beat the creeps: 5 tips for safe chat